LibrePCB Developers Documentation

 void foo() noexcept; // this method never throws exceptions

-• Use smart pointers QScopedPointer, std::unique_ptr or std::shared_ptr for object ownership (instead of raw pointers).
-But don't use QSharedPointer!
+• Use smart pointers std::unique_ptr or std::shared_ptr for object ownership (instead of raw pointers).
+But never use QSharedPointer and try to avoid QScopedPointer for new code.

 Header Files